coderstar1234/discover-name/README.md

 <p align="center"><i> Discover includes the following features:-</i></p>

-- Responsive design: The website is optimized for different screen sizes and devices.
+- <b>Responsive design:</b> The website is optimized for different screen sizes and devices.
 - Photo grid: Displays a grid of photos with a title and location.
 - Filter: Allows users to filter photos by location or category.
 - Modal: Displays a larger version of the photo and detailed information when a user clicks on a photo.